adamsilver/adamsilver.io-jekyll/_posts/2015-12-15-why-we-stopped-tasking.md

 A lot of the stories required many of the same tasks.
 For example unit tests, a controller action, a template, some Javascript and styling enhancements etc. These things were always going to happen.

 Writing them as tasks wasn't valuable.
 Instead we relied on a clear Definition of Done and Acceptance Criteria.
-Both of which ensure the smooth delivery of each story.
+Both of which ensured the smooth delivery of each story.

 ## 4. Many tasks are carried out in parallel